-Khao Sok village is funky little place with a few chill out bars, restaurants and shops.
-Everything is in walking distance from most guesthouses and hotels so you won’t need a taxi.
+Khao Sok village is a funky little place with a few chill-out bars, restaurants and shops.
+Everything is within walking distance from most guesthouses and hotels so you won’t need a taxi.
 We had one memorable night in the Chill Out Bar where we were invited to a Ladyboy’s birthday party with another couple staying at our bungalows.
 It was a very surreal evening.
 We were entertained by the very drunk ladyboy who was singing along to Bob Marley with her friends as backup.
-In the distance I could see the mountains and rainforest.
+In the distance, I could see the mountains and rainforest.
 I was not expecting the soundtrack to be quite so “out there”.

 Fees/Permits for Khao Sok National Park

 - 300 baht for foreigners